 Shipboard dining options - Food and Drinks

 With a choice of 30 venues, many of which open from early morning until late at night, guests enjoy the widest ever selection of spots to eat and drink onboard a ship built exclusively for the British cruise market.
-The new venues join P&O Cruises favourites, such as The Glass House, Epicurean, Sindhu and Brodie’s among a long list of cafes, bars, self-service choices and restaurants.
+The new venues join P&O Cruises favorites, such as The Glass House, Epicurean, Sindhu and Brodie’s among a long list of cafes, bars, self-service choices, and restaurants.
 Not traditionally for P&O Cruises, Iona offers exclusively "Freedom Dining" (aka "Flexible Dining") in all main restaurants.
 The policy allows passengers to choose where, when and with whom they prefer to eat.

 On Iona ship, PandO debuts a new "food market" concept.
 "The Quays" piazza (Deck 8) has a great number of takeaway and self-service food bars.
 The Quays cuisines are international, including American diner classics, Asian street food, Mediterranean sharing platters, fish & chips, Italian gelato, plus the new "Olive Grove", "Hook Line and Vinegar", "Boardwalk Diner", "Fusion".

-- "The Olive Grove" is an intimate restaurant serving lunch and dinner, with menu focusing on traditional Mediterranean dishes and sharing platters.
+- "The Olive Grove" is an intimate restaurant serving lunch and dinner, with a menu focusing on traditional Mediterranean dishes and sharing platters.

-- "Hook Line and Vinegar" is self-service, all-day restaurant for traditional British seafood specialties - battered fish, fish burgers, scampi, calamari, crab cakes.
+- "Hook Line and Vinegar" is a self-service, all-day restaurant for traditional British seafood specialties - battered fish, fish burgers, scampi, calamari, crab cakes.

 - "The Boardwalk Diner" is self-service, all-day food bar for classic American cuisine, which menu includes burgers, hot dogs, fried chicken, eggs over easy,

 - "Fusion" is a takeaway, all-day Asian food bar.

 - "Horizon Restaurant" (Pool Deck 16) is ship's Lido Buffet with all-day self-service.
-The Lido restaurant is casual (as dress code), with flexible dining and wide range of dishes - from traditional British to world foods.
+The Lido restaurant is casual (as dress code), with flexible dining and a wide range of dishes - from traditional British to world foods.
 It also caters to various dietary needs, including gluten-free, vegan, vegetarian and healthy food options.